Many people want to install solar panels but their roofs are very shaded. Is it worthwhile to install solar panels?

-Obviously, solar panels produce more power when they are in direct sunlight, but they do generate some power when shaded.
+Clearly, solar panels produce more power when they are in direct sunlight, but they do generate some power when shaded.
 Here are the typical reasons for shady roof areas and how to place solar panels to take advantage of the light that is available.

-It is ideal to install the solar panels on a south-facing roof.
+For optimal power production, it’s best to install the solar panels on a south-facing roof.

-To determine the generation loss due to orientation, use the PVWatts calculator tool and edit the azimuth field, which represents the angle at which your solar panels must be placed.
+To determine the power generation loss due to orientation, use the PVWatts calculator tool and edit the azimuth field, which represents the angle at which your solar panels must be placed.

 Although trees are wonderful for so many reasons, they are not necessarily compatible with solar panels unless they are planted on the north side of the home.